HEX Lab

 PhD / Postdoc

-If you have a strong research / study background in the areas of XR, HCI, Computer Vision, Medical Engineering, or Robotics please drop us a mail and we’ll get back to you.
+If you have a strong research / study background in the areas of XR, HCI, Computer Vision, Medical Engineering, or Robotics drop us a mail and we’ll get back to you.

 Contact